Sm00thix/IKPLS/README.md

 correctly handle (column-wise) centering and scaling of the X and Y input matrices using training set means and standard deviations to avoid data leakage from the validation set.
-This centering and scaling can be enabled by setting the center parameter to True and the scale parameter to True, respectively.
+This centering and scaling can be enabled or disabled independently from eachother and for X and Y by setting the parameters `center_X`, `center_Y`, `scale_X`, and `scale_Y`, respectively.
 The fast cross-validation algorithms correctly handle row-wise preprocessing such as (row-wise) centering and scaling of the X and Y input matrices, convolution, or other preprocessing.
 Row-wise preprocessing can safely be applied before passing the data to the fast cross-validation algorithms.

 ## Pre-requisites